 Stoll Berne is representing an Oregon man in a lawsuit against Omaha Steaks alleging violations of the Telephone Consumer Protection Act.
 The lawsuit alleges that the defendants placed multiple automatically dialed telephone calls to cell phones without the consent of the cell phone user.
 Stoll Berne is working with two Louisiana law firms, Keogh, Cox & Wilson and Bohrer Law Firm.
 The lawsuit seeks to proceed as a nationwide class action.
 You can read a report about the case on OregonLive.

 Jurors, trial judges, and arbitrators have grown to expect that lawyers will use technology in the courtroom to help present the evidence.
 As a result, lawyers must know how to manage the trial exhibits, demonstrative aids, and other visuals to be used at trial in an electronic environment.
-Click here to read an article about working with an in-house paralegal for trial presentation written by Steve Larson and Angel Falconer for the American Bar Association Class Actions and Derivative Suits Litigation Committee Fall 2013, Vol. 24 No. 1 newsletter.
+Click here to read this article as published by the American Bar Association Class Actions and Derivative Suits Litigation Committee.

 The SEC has enacted new rules removing limits on advertising and soliciting investors for private unregistered securities.
 Brent Hunsberger of The Oregonian writes about these new rules and the possible problems investors may face as a result.
 Click here to read this article.